Sentry Group

 SentrySafe is a brand of safes manufactured in Rochester, New York.
 It is owned by the Master Lock Company.
-It markets safes designed for home, business, and gun storage.
+It markets safes designed for home and business.
 In addition to security, SentrySafe includes a range of Underwriters Laboratories (UL)-rated safes to protect valuables from both fire and water.

 History

-In 1930, John Brush, Sr. and his brother-in-law, Willard Punnett, opened a small shop for the manufacture of safes at 545 West Avenue in Rochester, New York.
+In 1930, John Brush Sr. and his brother-in-law, Willard Punnett, opened a small shop for the manufacture of safes at 545 West Avenue in Rochester, New York.
 The Brush-Punnett Company was a pioneer in the stamping (metalworking) of steel safes.
 During a long and arduous startup period that spanned the Great Depression and World War II, the company had some success by selling safes to Vassar College for its dormitories and steel skids to Eastman Kodak.

-In 1943, after purchasing his sister and brother's-in-law interest, John Brush Sr. became the sole owner of the company.
-It was Brush's intent to pass the business on to his sons John Jr., Richard, and Robert.
-John Jr. joined the business in 1954 after serving in the U.S. Army Air Corps, and graduating from St. Lawrence University (1950) and Harvard Business School.
-The company changed its name to John D. Brush & Co. in 1955.

-The factory side entrance of the Linden Avenue plant in Rochester, NY.
+The factory side entrance of the Linden Avenue plant in Rochester, New York.
 At the base of the silos are a furnace (used to fire-test safes) and a rock pit (used for drop-testing safes from a height of 30 ft.)

 Brush & Co. moved into a new plant at 900 Linden Avenue in Rochester in 1968, with over 50000 sqft.
-In 1987, it began doing business under the name Sentry Group, in order to better identify the company with its trademark name safes — "Sentry".
+In 1987, it began doing business under the name Sentry Group, in order to better identify the company with its trademark name in safes, "Sentry".

-Sentry Group produces more fire-resistant chests, safes, security storage containers, and gun safes than any other company in the world and has won several awards, including "Vendor of the Year" from Lowe's in 1999, Wal-Mart in 2001, and OfficeMax in 2002.

-In 2014 Sentry was sold to Master Lock, which is a division of Fortune Brands Home & Security.
+In 2014, Sentry was sold to Master Lock, which is a division of Fortune Brands Home & Security.

-In 2016 Master Lock closed the Rochester, NY based production facilities and moved production to Mexico.
+In 2016, Master Lock closed the Rochester, New York based production facilities and moved production to Mexico.